 Now you know how game designers introduce new mechanics to the player, and how they pace the difficulty throughout a chapter of the game.
 But what about the levels themselves?
 Celeste has over 500 rooms – individual levels the player has to jump, climb, and dash their way through to get to the end of the game.
 What goes to designing such a room?

-Matt Thorson, the lead developer of Celeste, goes into detail on his level design process in a GDC (game developer conference) talk, titled “Level Design Workshop: Designing Celeste“.
+Maddy Thorson, the lead developer of Celeste, goes into detail on their level design process in a GDC (game developer conference) talk, titled “Level Design Workshop: Designing Celeste“.
 You can watch the whole 30-minute talk by clicking on the link.

 Basically, every level in Celeste is a very small, self-contained story.
-Matt describes how he iterates on different designs of the level, all to give the player several options on how to play the story.
-However, the game is also enjoyed by speedrunners, so Matt includes ways to skip some parts of the level for more skilled players.
+Maddy describes how they iterate on different designs of the level, all to give the player several options on how to play the story.
+However, the game is also enjoyed by speedrunners, so Maddy includes ways to skip some parts of the level for more skilled players.

 While Celeste features very short, often one-screen levels you can get through in a few seconds, Mario games have longer levels, that sometimes take up even several minutes.
 This, of course, leads to very different styles of level designs.